azreasoners/cl-ste/README.md

 python main.py --domain mnistAdd2cnf --epochs 1 --lr 0.001 --hyper 1 0.01
 python main.py --domain mnistAdd3cnf --epochs 1 --lr 0.001 --hyper 1 0.001
 ```
 Note that the 2 numbers after "--hyper" are the weights for L_cnf and L_bound.
-As discussed in appendix D, we only need to adjust the weight of L_bound to make the absolute value of raw NN output not too big/small.
-Similar high accuracy could be achieved with a big range of weights of L_bound.
+We fine-tune the weights in mnistAdd example to achieve the best accuracy within a single epoch.
+(We only need to adjust the weight of L_bound to make the absolute value of raw NN output not too big/small.
+Similar high accuracy could be achieved with a big range of weights of L_bound.)

 2. add2x2, apply2x2, member3, member5
 ```